 Ric Phillips - NCCA Executive Director

 Ric is Canada's first Communication Coach and the founder of 3V Communications Ltd., a company that takes a holistic approach to training interpersonal and professional communication skills.
 He is an executive coach and corporate trainer for companies, non-profits, government and educational institutions, helping leaders and their teams communicate simply, clearly and confidently.
-Ric is also a co-founder, program advisor and instructor with YEDI – the York Entrepreneurship Development Institute.
+Ric is also senior staff and instructor with YEDI – the York Entrepreneurship Development Institute.
 He is a frequent speaker at conferences and joined the TED community when he spoke at TEDx Vaughan.
-Ric is an ebook author, and a blogger since 2006.
+Ric is an author and a blogger, since 2006.
 He is often quoted in the media, giving his expert analysis of public speaking, body language and other communication techniques of professionals, politicians and celebrities.

 NCCA Board Members